 While the sandy, dry landscape may be overwhelming at first, don’t lose hope.
 If your island has vegetation such as palm trees or coconut tress there will be water for you to salvage as well as providing you with large leaves to help capture the rain water from thunderstorms.

 However tempting it may seem when you are desperate, never drink sea water.
 A pit style solar still will help you produce water.
 Search for signs of dried out river beds and dig a few curved holes exposing the moist subsoil underneath.
-Fill these holes with plants and place a mug or canteen in the centre then tightly wrap a plastic sheet across the top.
-Place a rock in the centre causing the condensation from the plants to collect on the plastic and drip into the container.
+Fill these holes with plants and place a mug or canteen in the center then tightly wrap a plastic sheet across the top.
+Place a rock in the center causing the condensation from the plants to collect on the plastic and drip into the container.
 One satisfying, if long winded, glass of water.